 Finally, realize that an absence of credit history can end up hurting you, too.
 With a new Social Security number, and the possibility of no documented, past credit history, some lenders may not want to grant you credit or loans.
 This is often the case with people who have “no credit” or “thin” credit files.

 Your best bet is to have a written explanation ready for companies or organizations that may need your Social Security number.
 In the future, that will help things go a lot more smoothly.

 Users who found this page were searching for:

-- what happens adter you get 10 ssc
+- what happens when you get a new social

-- what if you get a new social security number
+- what to do after you get a new social security number

-- what happens if get get a different social security number
+- what happens when you get a new social security number